 The only time it’s worth it to avoid contacting your insurance is in the event of a single vehicle accident with no readily noticeable damage.
 If there are no other parties involved (say, for example, you scrape your bumper in a parking lot), feel free to get an estimate for repairs first and then decide whether or not to file a claim.

-If you’ve been involved in an accident of any severity, get a clearer picture of your rights and responsibilities by contacting Dallas Horton & Associates.
+If you’ve been involved in an accident of any severity, find a car accident attorney get a clearer picture of your rights and responsibilities by contacting Dallas Horton & Associates.
 Call our office to book a free consultation today.